Show and Hide Hidden Files in Ubuntu Linux

 If you want to see all hidden files in a folder, go to that folder and either click the view options button in the toolbar and pick Show Hidden Files or press the Ctrl + H keyboard shortcut.

-To show hidden files, open File Manager, then clicks the view options button in the toolbar.
+To show hidden files, open File Manager, then click the view options button in the toolbar.

 You can also use the keyboard shortcut Ctrl + H to show all hidden files.

-You will see all hidden files, along with those that are not hidden.
+You will see all hidden files and those that are not hidden.

 How to hide files in Ubuntu Linux